selfishprimate/gerillass/CONTRIBUTING.md

 ## Gerillass Style Guide

-Please examine the code and match the style with the code you write (**Prettier** plugin for you code editor can pretty much help you to format your code).
+Please examine the code and match the style with the code you write (**Prettier** plugin for your code editor can pretty much help you to format your code).

 ### Overview